What’s life like in Creche’s intentional communities?

 That sounds like a lot.
 How much time does it take?

-The work of living in community (chores, spiritual practice, relational time, etc) takes about 8-12 hours per week, which is comparable to living with a family, but more structured.
+The work of living in community (chores, spiritual practice, self-governance, common meals, etc) takes about 8-12 hours per week, which is comparable to living with a family, but more structured.
 Most of our community members have full-time jobs and manage just fine.

 Who lives in these communities?